Fourier-Mukai partners of abelian varieties and K3 surfaces in positive and mixed characteristics: Relative Fourier-Mukai transform

 Conversely, assume (1).
 We define kernels where $p^\times$ denotes the right adjoint to $Rp_*$ (and similarly for $q^\times$) as in \cite[\S3]{Neeman}.
 Since the structure morphisms are assumed smooth proper, $p^\times\OCal_\XCal$ is locally a line bundle with an appropriate cohomological shift (\cite[Theorem 3.2.1]{Neeman}).
 Formal computations using Grothendieck duality, $p^\times(-)\iso Lp^*(-)\tens p^\times\OCal_X$ (see \cite[Remark 3.1.5]{Neeman}) and $\id\iso R\HomSh(-,R\HomSh(-,p^\times\OCal_X),p^\times\OCal_X)$ (and the similar results for $q$) show that $\Phi_{\ECal_L}$ and $\Phi_{\ECal_R}$ define the left and right adjoints of $\Phi_\ECal$.
 Also, the unit and counit of the adjunctions exist at the level of kernels (\cite[\S3]{LO}):

 Let $C_1,C_2$ be the cones of these two morphisms.
 As in \cite[\S3]{LO}, when the base $S$ is a field, $\Phi_\ECal$ defines an equivalence if and only if these two maps are quasi-isomorphisms.
 Since the formation of these two maps are compatible with the base change of $S$, (1) implies that $C_1$ and $C_2$ vanish for all fibers above $S$.
 Then, the support of $C_1$ and $C_2$ are empty, i.e. they are trivial.
 Thus, the unit and counit define quasi-isomorphisms.
-We then see so that we obtain (2). \end{proof} \begin{Rem} Fourier-Mukai equivalence is stable under base change.
+We then see so that we obtain (2). \end{proof} \begin{Rem} While the above definition applies to any smooth proper schemes over $S$, we will only consider Fourier-Mukai partners that are smooth projective over $S$ in this paper. \end{Rem} \begin{Rem} Fourier-Mukai equivalence is stable under base change.
 More precisely, given $\ECal\in\DperfAbs(\XCal\times_S\YCal)$ defining a $S$-relative Fourier-Mukai equivalence, for any morphism $T\longrightarrow S$ of noetherian schemes, the pullback of $\ECal$ to $\XCal_T\times_T\YCal_T$ defines a $T$-relative Fouirier Mukai equivalence between $\XCal_T$ and $\YCal_T$. \end{Rem} The following lemma should be well-known, but we include a proof sketch for completeness: \begin{Lemma}[Fourier-Mukai equivalence is an open condition] Let $\XCal,\YCal$ be smooth projective over $S$, and choose $\ECal\in\DperfAbs(\XCal\times_S\YCal)$.
 If the restriction of $\ECal$ to the fiber over $s\in S$ defines an equivalence, there is an open neighborhood $U\subset S$ of $s$ such that the restriction of $\ECal$ to $\XCal_U\times_U\YCal_U$ defines a $U$-relative Fourier-Mukai equivalence. \end{Lemma} \begin{proof} As in Proposition/Definition \ref{RelEquiv}, we look at the exact triangles

 Again, by \cite[\S3]{LO}, the restrictions to fibers $(C_1)_s,(C_2)_s$ vanish due to our hypothesis.
 Then, $\supp{C_1},\supp{C_2}$ avoid $\pi\inv(s)$ where $\pi:\XCal\times_S\YCal\longrightarrow S$ is the structure map.
 These supports are closed, so that by properness, $\pi(\supp{C_1}\cup\supp{C_2})\subset S$ is a closed subset not containing the point $s$.
 We can set our open neighborhood to be $U=S\setminus \pi(\supp{C_1}\cup\supp{C_2})$. \end{proof} \begin{Cor} Let $\XCal,\YCal$ be smooth proper $S$-schemes, where $S$ is the spectrum of a noetherian local ring with the unique closed point $s\in S$.
 If the restriction of a perfect complex $\ECal\in\DperfAbs(\XCal\times_S\YCal)$ to the fiber above $s$ defines a Fourier-Mukai equivalence, $\ECal$ defines a Fourier-Mukai equivalence relative to $S$. \end{Cor}